FHantke/brave-browser-wiki/Ethereum-Provider-API.md

 A string of the chain ID in base 10.
 Since this property is deprecated, this property is provided for webcompat reasons only.

+### `_metamask.isUnlocked` (Experimental MM method)

+Returns a promise which resolves to true or false depending on if the wallet is locked.
+This function is only provided for webcompat reasons only.

 # Legacy Provider methods

 A number of legacy provider methods are provided for backwards compatibility: